oliviawestmacottssw/SSW.Rules.Content/rules/scheduling---do-you-know-when-to-use-all-day-events-or-start-and-end-times-with-recurrence/rule.md

 ---

-People are often very inconsistent with how they make appointments.
+​People are often very inconsistent with how they make appointments.
 Sometimes they use full days and sometimes they give a start and end time.
 It's important to be consistent.

-**For a 1 day appointment**
+**​For a 1 day appointment**

-- Bad Example - An all day appointment is [not as visible](/appointments-do-you-send-outlook-calendar-appointments-when-appropriate) and doesn't tell the client when the developer will arrive and leave.
+- Bad Example - An all day appointment is [not as visible](/appointments-do-you-send-outlook-calendar-appointments-when-appropriate)​​ and doesn't tell the client when the developer will arrive and leave.
 - Good Example - a start and end time will visibly fill his calendar and also give everyone a shared understanding of when the developer is working.